1885 Cabery fire: Event description

-In the early hours of May 3, 1885 an unnamed individual happened to be walking by a millinery shop owned by the Hilborne family when they noticed flames growing from the building.
+In the early hours of Sunday, May 3, 1885, an unnamed individual happened to be walking by a millinery shop owned by the Hilborne family when they noticed flames growing from the building.
 Thanks to this unknown person, the family was able to escape from their upstairs home without trouble.
 However, the flames quickley spread to the general store next door and the rest of the business district.
+Once the majority of the village was notified of the fire, it was noted that three "suspicious-looking characters" were seen leaving on a freight train.
 Similarly to other villages of the era, Cabery's businesses were almost all entirely made of wood.
 It is also worth noting that Cabery had no fire department, only a bucket brigade.
 Which, despite the townspeople's efforts, had little effect.
 Citizens reached out to the city of Kankakee for help.
 However, the city had no fire department of their own and were able to offer little in the way of help.
 The largest structure in the district was the Commercial Hotel which also within hours arrupted in flames, of which the guests residing within barely managed to escape.
 By sunrise the entire south side of Main Street was reduced to rubble, many of the structures only having their foundations remain.
 By early afternoon the flames were finally quelled.